 In September 2006, Steve Irwin was filming a video in the Great Barrier Reef when a stingray's barb suddenly pierced his chest.
 Just moments later, he was dead.

-In the late 1990s, Steve Irwin rose to fame as the popular TV host on The Crocodile Hunter.
+In the late 1990s, Steve Irwin rose to fame as the popular host of TV’s The Crocodile Hunter.
 With his unbridled passion for animals and daunting encounters with dangerous creatures, the Australian wildlife expert became synonymous with the show that bore his enduring nickname.

 So why did this stingray go after him?
 What happened to Steve Irwin on the day that he died?
 And how did a man known for wrangling crocodiles and snakes get killed by such a docile creature?

-Born on February 22, 1962, in Upper Fern Tree Gully, Victoria, Australia, Steve Irwin almost seemed destined to work with wildlife.
+Born on February 22, 1962, in Upper Fern Tree Gully, Australia, Stephen Robert Irwin almost seemed destined to work with wildlife.
 After all, his mom and dad were both noted animal enthusiasts.
 By 1970, the family had relocated to Queensland, where Irwin’s parents founded Beerwah Reptile and Fauna Park — now known as Australia Zoo.

 Steve Irwin grew up around animals, and he always seemed to have a sixth sense when it came to wild creatures.
 In fact, he caught his first venomous snake when he was just 6 years old.

 By the time he was 9, he reportedly wrestled his first crocodile under his father’s supervision.
 With such a wild upbringing, it’s no surprise that Steve Irwin grew up to be a wildlife expert like his father, Bob Irwin.